 Ideally, CanOpener would be placed last in the processing chain on the master channel.
 If you’re not using CanOpener’s built-in dither, the processing order matters less, but CanOpener should still be near the end.
 If you are using a headphone EQ correction plugin that uses different profiles for the left & right channel, CanOpener should be placed in front of it.

 (N.B.
 You might be wondering: Why doesn’t the processing order matter that much?
 The answer: CanOpener is a linear processor — it’s the same reason why 2 + 3 = 5 and 3 + 2 = 5.)

 Should I bounce/export my mix with CanOpener “On”?

 No. CanOpener is part of your monitoring chain, not your mix.
 Bypass CanOpener when printing your final mix.
 If you are looking for a plugin to control the stereo field for creative purposes, vinyl mastering, etc., check our great Midside plugin.

 Any pair of headphones can be improved with CanOpener, but open-back headphones are usually the best for replicating the sound of loudspeakers.
 In general, they’re less fatiguing and sound more natural.
 Great open options are (updated May, 2021):

 - Audeze LCD-X ($1,200)

 The headphone amp itself is also important, especially if you’re considering going completely headphone-only for monitoring.
 Though the DAC in your audio interface might be quite good, the onboard headphone amp is often less-than-stellar.
 Thinking about getting an external headphone amp?
-Here are a couple of the best options right now (in order of overall quality):
+Here are a couple of the best options right now (updated May, 2021):